-- Average: Applicant must possess a minimum average of 70% (on a 50% passing scale) on five appropriate Grade 12 subjects or equivalent. - 2.
+- Applicants will be considered for admission based on their matriculation average on five appropriate Grade 12 subjects or equivalent.
+See High School Applicants for minimum grade and admission average requirements. - 2.
 French Language Proficiency: French is the language of instruction in all programs at Faculté Saint-Jean.
 Therefore, all applicants must possess an adequate knowledge of written and spoken French as a prerequisite to admission.
 Nonmatriculated applicants and Open Studies students must comply with the requirement along with other applicants.
 All applicants will be required to demonstrate proficiency in the French language prior to admission.
-This demonstration may take any one of several forms: - a. successful completion of one of the following courses (Alberta Education curriculum): Français 30-1, 30-2 French 30 (9 year), 31 French Language Arts 30-1, 30-2 - OR - successful completion of four years of education in French.
-Such education can be in a combination of secondary and postsecondary training; OR - graduation from a degree program offered by an accredited university at which French is the language of instruction.
+This demonstration may take any one of several forms: - a. successful completion of one of the following courses (Alberta Education curriculum): - Français 30-1, 30-2 - French 30 (9 year), 31 - French Language Arts 30-1, 30-2